darrylhodgins/typescript-memoize/README.md

 let greeterVal3 = clearableFoo.getClearableGreeting('Darryl', 'Mars');

-// The memoized value is not associated with 'foo' tag
+// The memoized value is not associated with 'foo' tag, returns memoized value
 // '3'
 let sum3 = clearableFoo.getClearableSum(2, 2);

 clear(["bar"]);

 // The memoized values are cleared, return a new value
 // 'Hello, Darryl!
-Welcome to Mars' let greeterVal4 = clearableFoo.getClearableGreeting('Darryl', 'Mars');
+Welcome to Earth' let greeterVal4 = clearableFoo.getClearableGreeting('Darryl', 'Earth');

 // The memoized values are cleared, return a new value